Funding For Faculty

 Funds will be awarded only to full-time faculty who are under contract with Kennesaw State during the time period of the funding award.
 Temporary and part-time faculty members are not eligible.

-Selection and Application Process
+Selection and Application Process for Office of Undergraduate Research CARET Awards

 The selection committee will not consider late or incomplete applications for any reason.